blueey2/linked-blog-starter-md/publish/Things I need to practice.md

 	Tag traffic with VLAN info then send it across the network the tag is ripped off and placed where the tag says it supposed to be.
 DHCP Relay
 	Puts DHCP server on a distance subnet
+Anycast
+	Single destination IP address has multiple paths to two or more endpoints